 e) has a curriculum for teaching, learning, and assessment and makes details of the curriculum and its programme for delivery available for parents; and

 (f) has suitable tuition standards, as described in section 35F; and

 (g) has managers who are fit and proper persons (as described in section 35G) to be managers of a private school; and

 Private schools can charge fees and they are not required to follow the Government’s National Education Guidelines.
-This means that they do not have to follow The New Zealand Curriculum or comply with the National Standards’ requirements.
+This means that they do not have to follow The New Zealand Curriculum.

 Instead, private schools have the freedom to choose an appropriate curriculum and they have a contract between the persons paying for the tuition of the child at the school (generally the parents) and the school’s governing body.